AnonymousPuzzle/PuzzleTensor/README.md

 However, directly applying these methods to raw data often results in high target ranks, poor reconstruction accuracy, and computational inefficiencies, as the data may not naturally conform to the low-rank structures these methods assume.

 In this paper, we propose PuzzleTensor, a method-agnostic data transformation technique for compact tensor factorization.
-Given a data tensor, PuzzleTensor ``solves the puzzle'' by shifting each hyperslice of the tensor to achieve accurate decompositions with significantly lower target ranks.
+Given a data tensor, PuzzleTensor "solves the puzzle" by shifting each hyperslice of the tensor to achieve accurate decompositions with significantly lower target ranks.
 PuzzleTensor offers three key advantages:
 (1) it is independent of specific decomposition methods, making it seamlessly compatible with various algorithms, such as CP, Tucker, and Tensor-Train decompositions;
 (2) it works under weak data assumptions, showing robust performance across both sparse and dense data, regardless of the rank;